How To Improve Your Website Performance

 In the digital era, Google Analytics plays a vital role especially in the field of digital marketing and we are well aware of its powerful analytical ability.
 It provides various insights like "Weekly performance of your website", "Understanding #Trends", "Basic Performance of Your Website", "Technical Performance" etc.

-I am not going into detail of Google Analytics, rather my focus is to discuss the website performance analytics that comes under "Technical Performance" of Google Analytics.
-You can get only stats through Google Analytics but it does not suggest you what are the remedial measures to be taken to improve them.
+I am not going into detail about Google Analytics, rather my focus is to discuss the website performance analytics that comes under "Technical Performance" of Google Analytics.
+You can get only stats through Google Analytics but it does not suggest to you what are remedial measures to be taken to improve them.
 For website performance analysis you need to proceed via Google Search Console.
 It helps you find the reasons behind the slow performance of your website.

 But, don't limit your search to Google Search Console.
 You should not rely only on one analytical tool for your website performance.
 If you explore the internet you will find other analytical tools that may show different results and surprise you too.
 Those website performance analytics tools help my website improve upon various aspects like "Use of Content Delivery Network CDN", "Optimizing Images" etc. These suggestions not only increased my website performance but also help my website rank on google.
 Website speed is also a factor that affects your search engine results.

 There may be a long list for the website performance #analytics tools, but I won't mention those tools I have not used.
-I would like to share my experience with those tools only, I have used to upgrade my website performance from time to time.
+I would like to share my experience with those tools only, which I have used to upgrade my website performance from time to time.
 I would share only "4 Tools to Improve Your Website Performance" through analytics.